 3. Successful people know how to fail.
 Failure is an inextricable part of success.
 Accept it and expect it.
 You’ll handle it better.
 Did you know that Stephen Spielberg was rejected by both UCLA’s & USC’s film schools?

-4. Successful people happily count the “no’s” they receive knowing that they bring them closer to “YES”.
+4. Successful people know to count the “no’s” they receive because they bring them closer to “YES”.
 Requests for assistance, work, representation and consideration hinge on two things: 1) the quality of your offering (you, your idea, item or product) and; 2) the ability to persevere.
 There will be at least 10 no’s for every yes.
 Depending on the industry, there can be hundreds of rejections before success.
 Jack London received more than 600 rejection letters.

 5. Successful people pursue their passions.
 Persevering through the challenging times requires real love; if you don’t love what you’re working for, you won’t have what it takes to stick it out.

 7. Successful people feel worthy of succeeding.
-If you don’t feel worthy of your dreams you’ll sabotage yourself. (cultivate self worth here: Women: Your Birthrights Explained, Chosen, Meditation for Self Worth & Prosperity)
+If you don’t feel worthy of your dreams you’ll sabotage yourself.
+Jumpstart your self-worth and personal power.

 8. Success is usually guarded by a paper dragon –a fear that proves impotent when faced.
 Acknowledge the fear and walk through it.